Prior Research + Creative Activity

 Blue Is More Than a Color

-Professor Dave Morgan released Blue Is More Than a Color.The recording features seven tracks performed by 30 musicians, including several faculty, alumni and current students from YSU.
-“It’s one of the few recordings I hear that makes me want to listen again and again!” – Rick Lawn, author of Jazz Scores and Analysis.
+Professor of music Dave Morgan released Blue Is More Than a Colorin 2019.
+The recording features seven tracks performed by 30 musicians, including several faculty, alumni, and current students from YSU.
+“It’s one of the few recordings I hear that makes me want to listen again and again!” – Rick Lawn, author of Jazz Scores and Analysis

-Designing Costumes
+Designing costumes

 Super Bowl LIII

-Professor Stephen Gage and more than two dozen alumni, faculty, staff, and students recorded Derek Dixie’s arrangement of American the Beautiful,which was sung by Chloe and Halle during Super Bowl LIII pregame ceremonies.
+Professor of music Stephen Gage and more than two dozen alumni, faculty, staff, and students recorded Derek Dixie’s arrangement of American the Beautiful,which was sung by Chloe and Halle during Super Bowl LIII pregame ceremonies.